WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 This package contains classes used to post-process raw spectra received from spectrometers.

-- `AbsorbanceFeature`: used for Beer's Law absorbance (builds on TransmissionFeature)
+- `AbsorbanceFeature`: used for Beer's Law absorbance measurements, typically for non-Raman instruments (utilizes TransmissionFeature)

-- `AutoRamanFeature`: a software-driven autonomous "Raman Mode" (averaged dark, laser enable, laser warmup, averaged sample, laser disable, dark subtraction)
+- `AutoRamanFeature`: a software-driven autonomous "Raman Mode" (averaged dark, laser enable, laser warmup, averaged sample, laser disable, dark subtraction).
+  This class basically just sets the parameters of a wasatch.AutoRamanRequest, then sends it downstream via a TakeOneRequest.
+Wasatch.PY actually implements a software-only Auto-Raman implementation via wasatch.AutoRaman, and can also pass the parameters into an XS spectrometer over USB or BLE.

-- `BaselineCorrection`: wraps numerous baseline correction algorithms offered by the open-source superman package
+- `BaselineCorrection`: wraps numerous baseline correction algorithms (AirPLS etc) offered by the open-source superman package

-- `BoxcarFeature`: offers a moving-average convolution to smooth spectra at the cost of broadened peaks
+- `BoxcarFeature`: offers a moving-average convolution to remove high-frequency noise at the cost of resolution

-- `CorrectionStatusFeature`: new
+- `CorrectionStatusFeature`: a recently requested feature to let the user easily visualize and confirm which calibrations and corrections are currently in effect

-- `DalaiRamanFeature`: new
+- `DalaiRamanFeature`: recently integrated from an externally maintained plugin

 - `DarkFeature`: encapsulates dark-correction (aka ambient subtraction)